lodehhh/supermarket_customer_segmentation/README.md

 * max have 2 member in the family size, and min have 1
 * range of age wery wide, between 20 - 80 year old
 * high spending and high income

+### Another conclusions
+* cluster 3 is the biggest set of customers closely followed by cluster 0
+* Campaign did not work very well.
+Very few participants overall in promotions campaign.
+* Perhaps better-targeted and well-planned campaigns are required to boost sales.
+* Unlike campaigns, the deals offered did well.
+It has best outcome with cluster 1 and cluster 0.
+* However, our star customers cluster 3 are not much into the deals